-&lt;sup>1 Comparisons shared by JMI based on work in other SJC sites; July 2020.
+7 Comparisons shared by JMI based on work in other SJC sites; July 2020.

-&lt;sup>2 Data from 2019.
+8 Data from 2019.

-&lt;sup>3 The majority of pleas were taken on the trial date (57%) or final plea date (39%).
+9 The majority of pleas were taken on the trial date (57%) or final plea date (39%).

-&lt;sup>4 Time standard in Baltimore; data from 2014.
+10 Time standard in Baltimore; data from 2014.

-health crisis.
+The SJC team also conducted a two-day Sequential Intercept Mapping (SIM) with 34 system and community partners in fall 2019.
+One of the strongest recommendations out of the SIM process was to explore alternative site(s) for police to take individuals experiencing a behavioral health crisis - a recommendation echoed by the Policy and Legislation Subcommittee of the Reentry Council and the Meth Task Force.
+San Francisco, along with many jurisdictions around the nation, has taken steps to improve responses to emergency situations involving a behavioral health crisis.
 Public health officials and other City leaders, community members, and behavioral health providers are actively exploring ways to expand existing crisis response models and/or implement new approaches.
 The SJC Subcommittee will leverage resources from the national SJC network to provide additional insight to these discussions.